 If you have followed my blog at all you will know that I love Brew in a Bag.
 I think it is simply the best invention since pop up toast.
 Why bother spending all the money to buy great big convoluted brewing systems when you can do BIAB?

 Most people will claim it is because with most Brew in a Bag systems you have to brew outside.
-But nowadays with Electric BIAB systems you can brew inside.
+But nowadays with Electric BIAB systems you

 I do both….
 I brew on a traditional brew in a bag system that uses a kettle on a turkey fryer, powered with propane and uses a brew bag.
 And I brew on electric brew in a bag systems, also known as all-in-one systems.

 And the results i.e. the taste and quality of the homebrew is as good as or better than the brew made on the larger 2 & 3 vessel convoluted systems.
 This is most likely due to all of the extra steps that are involved with the other systems.
 The more steps involved the more of a chance you have of messing it up.

 OK so you know I love Brew in a Bag… now in today’s article we are going to look at How to brew on the electric systems on the market.

 But first a quick video overview of what you are about to learn…

 But First What Does Big Robb Brew Awwn?

 I personally have the Brewer’s Edge Mash and Boil and I love it.
 In fact, I really do not see why anyone would spend the extra money for some of the more expensive all-in-one systems out there.